cs1302uga/cs1302-tutorials/packages1.md

    the fully qualified name of the class containing the `main` method and the location of that compiled class's associated default package, assuming proper file permissions.

-6. You may have noticed in the previous step that the `.java` file and `.class` file for the `HelloWorld` class are in the same directory.
+6. You may have noticed in the previous step that the `.java` file and the `.class` file for the `HelloWorld` class are in the same directory.
 Let's keep our directories clean and separate our source code (`.java` files) from the compiled code (`.class` files).